 Take former dwarf crocodile R1, for instance.
-Named for his top spot in the zoo census—he was Reptile One—this endangered predator was Lincoln Park Zoo’s longest-lived resident before passing away in 2010.
+Named for his top spot in the zoo census—he was Reptile One—this predator was Lincoln Park Zoo’s longest-lived resident before passing away in 2010.

 In 70 years at the zoo, R1 lived at the old Reptile House (now Park Place Café), Regenstein Small Mammal–Reptile House and Regenstein African Journey, never showing much sign of age as guests—and caregivers—advanced through the generations.

 He made a mark as the zoo’s oldest parent, siring his first, and final, clutch of offspring at the distinguished age of 67.
 Beyond memories, R1’s legacy lives on in the five offspring growing at Regenstein Small Mammal–Reptile House.
 “Who knows how long they’ll be here?” says Curator Diane Mulkerin.

 Chimpanzee Keo lived at Lincoln Park Zoo for more than 50 years.
 Ultimately, the beloved great ape’s experience heightened how much zoos grew and matured over his long lifespan.

 “When Keo first arrived at the zoo in 1959, the world was a different place,” says Steve Ross, Ph.D., director of Lincoln Park Zoo’s Lester E. Fisher Center for the Study and Conservation of Apes.
 “Animals were still treated more like objects of amusement than treasured ambassadors of wild, endangered wildlife.”

 How much has changed?
 The baby chimpanzee came to Lincoln Park Zoo from Africa, a practice that no longer takes place.
 He was raised by people instead of within the natural social group that would be his first option today.